 - We’re suckers for the latest and greatest gadgets (especially phones, which we can show off to all our friends), and we’ll pay anything to get them.

 - We’re risk averse.
-We’re so afraid of going over our talk-time allowances one month and getting hit with a $200 cell phone bill that many of us are willing to pay $100 every month for unlimited talk time even if we only use, on average, 500 minutes.
+We’re so afraid of going over our data allowances one month and getting hit with a huge bill that many of us are willing to pay $100 every month for unlimited data even if we only use, on average, 3 GB.

 How to Buck the Trend and Save on Cell Service